michaelmayer-hpe/Labs/Docker/README.md

 node.

 Now let's put on our cluster our application.
-Start with the owncloud_web image as a based for your service.
+Start with the owncloud_web image as a base for your service.

 `#` **`docker service create owncloud_web`**
 ```